-An Interactive Sleep Education Program for High School Students
+An Award-Winning Sleep Education Program for 7th-12th Graders

-Sleep 101, an award-winning online, interactive sleep education program for high school students that uses videos, interactive activities, and games to provide a broad survey of the many ways that sleep affects life in high school and provides practical tips on how to improve sleep quality.
+Sleep 101, an award-winning online, interactive sleep education program for 7th-12th grade students developed by sleep experts.
+The program uses videos, interactive activities, and games to provide a broad survey of the many ways that sleep affects life in high school and provides practical tips on how to improve sleep quality.

-The program covers a wide variety of content including:
+The program covers a wide variety of topics including:

-Thanks to the generosity of a private donor, the high school version of Sleep 101 is available during the 2020-2021 school year at no cost to high school students, teachers, and the general public around the United States.
+Thanks to the generosity of a private donor, the high school version of Sleep 101 is currently available at NO COST to high school students, teachers, and the general public.
 The program has been most commonly used as an in-classroom activity or homework assignment, but the content can also be used in drivers education classes, “prescribed” in medical settings, and assigned by coaches for student athletes.

 Whether you are a concerned teacher, guidance counselor, advisor, drivers education instructor, parent, therapist, medical professional, mentor, or coach, or student you can now share this material with the 7th-12th graders in your life.